ryderhu512/RAL/README.md

 m_reg_block.g_cfg.cfg.update(status);
 ```

-In order support above field randomisation, **is_rand** must be enabled in RAL definition.
+In order support above field randomisation, **is_rand** must be enabled in RAL definition:
 ```
         this.cfg.configure(.parent                  (this   ),
                            .size                    (31     ),